NL33/electron-git/znext.md

 -right-click rename file and folder
 --if delete git file accidentally, it will delete all local versions.
 Add some protection for that.
 --note: git does not track empty folders.
 So if you add a new folder with nothing in it, git won't track it.
+--have a place to enter git commands that you want to enter (like pushing to github, creating fancy branches, etc)